siddhantshrivastava06/spotify-popularity-prediction/README.md

 separate one-hot columns, so no single genre column looks important in isolation even though genre collectively matters a lot.

-## Honest limitations

-R² of 0.527 is a real result but not a high one, and it likely reflects a genuine ceiling in the data rather than a modeling failure.
+R² of 0.527 is not a high one, and it likely reflects a genuine ceiling in the data rather than a modeling failure.
 Spotify popularity is driven heavily by things this dataset doesn't capture at all; artist fame, release recency, playlist placement, marketing.
 Audio features and genre explain part of the picture.